IRLL-Org/RL_framework_frontend/README.md

 ```javascript
 fetchFormData()
 ```
-Function used to send **GET** request to our api endpoint and receive the contents of pre-game and post-game pages.
+Function used to send **GET** requests to our api endpoint and receive the html contents of pre-game and post-game pages.
 ```javascript
 gameEndHandler()
 ```